anguslee/emacs_configs/README.md

 site-lisp
 -------------

 The extensions, some of which are slightly modified to work around bugs or inconviniences.
-This directory incluedes the following major extensions:
+This directory includes the following major extensions:

-* psvn
-* ecb (Emacs Code Browser)
-* malabar (Maven support for java projects)
-* auto-complete
-* doxymacs
-* json-mode
-* lua-mode
-* xcscope
-* slime
+* eassist